What is a Burn-Down Chart?

 Some (final) thoughts

-This chart it's showing the evolution of the team during the sprint and assure that all the stakeholders are having an overview image and in this way the transparency is assured which is a pillar of Agile mindset!
+This chart is showing the evolution of the team during the sprint and it assures that all the stakeholders are having an overview image and in this way the transparency is assured which is a pillar of Agile mindset!

 This article is part of a bigger topic called Agile Software Development.